Engineers in the Making®

-Primary Engineer have, over the past 12 years, created an engineering curriculum that spans Early Years, Primary, Secondary and Further Education institutions.
-Its core aims include; the development of children and young people through engagement with engineering, the promotion of engineering careers for pupils through inspiring programmes and competitions, the development of engineering skills for teachers and practitioners as a sustainable model and working to address the gender imbalance in science and engineering.
+Primary Engineer®, since 2005, have developed an engineering curriculum that spans Early Years, Primary, Secondary and Further Education institutions.
+Its core aims include; the development of children and young people through engagement with engineering, the promotion of engineering careers through inspiring programmes and competitions, the development of engineering skills for teachers and practitioners addressing the inequalities in engineering.

 We are very proud to have won a number of awards regarding our work.
 The first in 2016 was the Red Rose Award for Skills Provider.
 These awards take in industry and commerce across Lancashire and is fiercely competitive.
 We knew we had a great story and enviable track record, but we were holding our breath as we were in a category with some other outstanding companies.